 Can you believe they are finally here?
-Click anywhere in this paragraph to download your very own copy of the Chef Demo recipes form the 2013 Minnesota Garlic Festival.
+Click on the icon below to download your very own copy of the Chef Demo recipes form the 2013 Minnesota Garlic Festival.
 Do you know what is even more exciting?!
 There are still more recipes to come!!
 I just thought I'd put out what I've got so far and let you start enjoying them.
 Stay tuned for the Garlic Stuffed Prime Rib Sandwich recipe from Restaurant Alma's own Chef Bryan Morcom.
 I know I loved every bite of my sandwich at the Great Scape Cafe and look forward to recreating it at home.
 Mmmmm.

 8 hard cooked eggs, peeled